betaglot/plantabeta/docs/guide/Who/PlanterInstructor.md

-# Planter Instructor
+# Plantor Instructor

-> A person who teaches NovicePlanters and ExperiencedPlanters how to increase their planting ability.
+> A person who teaches NovicePlantors and ExperiencedPlantors how to increase their planting ability.

-::: tip Currently this position only exists in a few companies, unfortunately they only teach NovicePlanters.
+::: tip Currently this position only exists in a few companies, unfortunately they only teach NovicePlantors.
 :::

 ## Expertise Induced Amnesia